El Salvador national rugby union team

 The El Salvador national rugby union team (Spanish: rugby union equipo nacional de El Salvador), nicknamed Los Torogoces, represents El Salvador in rugby union.
 They had their first international tournament in 2011 in Costa Rica along the other teams from Central America, winning the Silver Cup.

 History

 El Salvador started playing matches against Guatemalan clubs in 2009, losing 3−85 against Xela and winning 37–11 against Santa Rosa.

 Consequently, a victory against Xela Rugby Club 17–0, after clinching the second place in the Guatemalan Championship the "Torogoces" prepare 2 teams to give battle in the upcoming championship, which is in this case to bring the 1st place.

 El Salvador's coaches are from France and Argentina.
-Even though rugby is such a young sport in this country, it is opening way within other popular sports.
 Recently, the Salvadoran Rugby Association (Federacion Salvadorena de Rugby) was recognized as a federation from the local Olympic committee, making it an official recognized sport in El Salvador.

 El Salvador played their first international against Costa Rica as part of the 2012 South American Rugby Championship "C".
 They recorded their first international win, during the 2014 ARC, over Costa Rica.
 They went on to defeat Panama, which secured their first major tournament victory.